-I absolutely LOVE entertaining family for Thanksgiving, but the thought of actually cooking a meal for this holiday in particular, gives me hives.
-It’s not like a “casual casserole” is expected.
-I mean, Thanksgiving dinner is basically the Olympics for cooks all over America.
-HOWEVER, just because I don’t actually cook (or bake), doesn’t mean I can’t “provide” a traditional Thanksgiving feast.
-After all, there are SO many wonderful sources out there now for food that tastes just as good, if not better, than anything homemade (or for sure what I would made).
+I absolutely LOVE entertaining family for Thanksgiving, but the thought of actually cooking the meal gives me hives.
+It’s not like a casual casserole will do…Thanksgiving dinner is basically the Olympics of cooking.
+HOWEVER, just because I don’t actually cook or bake doesn’t mean I can’t provide (aka order) a traditional Thanksgiving feast.
+There are so many wonderful resources now for gourmet food that are just as wonderful as anything homemade (and certainly better than what I would make – ha!).

 Honey Baked Ham: If you’re looking to offer something besides turkey on Thanksgiving, look no further than Honey Baked Ham.
-They have stores in numerous cities, but you can also order hams (and countless other products) online.
-I love ordering their hames for family holidays as you can use the meat days later for ham rolls and in sandwiches- another gift that keeps on giving.
-I usually order the “Honey Baked Ham- Bone-In Half”, and it too arrives ready to serve!
+They have stores in many cities, and you can also order hams (and countless other products) online.
+I love ordering these hams for family holidays because you can use the meat days later for yummy sandwiches and leftover recipes – another gift that keeps on giving.
+I usually order the Bone-In Half Ham and it arrives ready to serve.

-Callie’s Hot Little Biscuits: Y’all probably know by know that I’m a big fan of Callie’s Hot Little Biscuits.
-While I love all the varieties they offer, for Thanksgiving, you can’t go wrong with their classic “Buttermilk Biscuits”.
-You simply freeze them upon arrival and then pop them in the oven per the instructions before you’re ready to serve them.
-They taste like you made them from scratch, and these too can be eaten the next day for breakfast, lunch or dinner!
+Callie’s Hot Little Biscuits: Y’all already know that I’m a big fan of Callie’s Hot Little Biscuits.
+While I love all the varieties they offer, you can’t go wrong with their classic Buttermilk Biscuits for Thanksgiving.
+You simply freeze them upon arrival and then pop them in the oven before you’re ready to serve.
+They taste like you made them from scratch, and these too can be eaten the next day with breakfast, lunch, or dinner.